-Example: Find a satisfying assignment of a Boolean formula, if it exists.
+Example: Find a satisfying assignment for a Boolean formula.
+Find a prime between n and 2n.

 - Computational complexity attempts to classify computational problems based on the amount of resources required by algorithms to solve them. - Computational problems come in various flavors: - a.
 Decision problem - b.
 Search problem - c.
-Counting problem - Example: Find the number of cycles in a graph
+Counting problem - Example: Count the number of cycles in a graph. - Count the number of perfect matchings in a graph.